By Teachers, For Teachers

 Your classroom should project a sense of calm, organization, and positive energy, as well as a seriousness about learning.

-Before starting to set up the classroom, plan ahead.
+Before starting to set up the classroom as part of your first day of school activities, plan ahead.
 Think about the space and what you want to reflect.
 Make a checklist, check out other classrooms, and draw out a room plan.
 Taking the time to carefully plan the physical arrangement (desks, tables, centers, etc) of the classroom, can improve learning and prevent problem behaviors.
 Classrooms should be set up to accommodate various activities and meet teacher goals.

 Once your school year gets underway, you may find that the original set up of your classroom isn't working quite the way you hoped.
 No problem!
 Just remove parts that seem unnecessary, add, or rearrange as needed.
 If needed introduce the changes to your students, but often they don't even notice!